wallarm/product-documentation/docs/2.12/updating-migrating/general-recommendations.md

 The configuration of the previous version is automatically applied to the new version and does not require additional changes.
 When updating the cloud image, you should manually transfer the configuration files to the new version.
 Most of the new features are configured via the directives in configuration files.

-Before upgrading, please check the [set of changes](what-is-new.md) and consider a possible configuration change in planning the upgrade.
+Before upgrading, please check the [set of changes](what-is-new.md) and consider a possible configuration change when planning the upgrade.

 ???
 "Set of changes in WAF node 2.12"
     **Supported installation options**